 Many Asian countries will use the stir-fry method to cook their food.
-This kind of cooking method is also sometimes called the quick-cooking method as the ingredients are cooked very quickly on very high heat.
+This cooking method is also sometimes called the quick-cooking method, as the ingredients are cooked very quickly on very high heat.

 The Asian stir-fry cooking method is a technique of cooking that started in China but has since spread to the rest of Asia.
 The food is cooked using the quick-cook method by constantly stirring the ingredients as it is cooking.
-It is a very easy and healthy cooking technique that anyone master.
+It is an effortless and healthy cooking technique that anyone can master.

-Stir-fry food just tastes better.
-Like most Asian cooking if you follow a few basic rules you can cook up some very healthy and delicious meals in no time.
+Stir-fry food tastes better.
+Like most Asian cooking, if you follow a few basic rules, you can cook up some very healthy and delicious meals in no time.

 The Asian Stir-fry Cooking Method

-The stir fry method of cooking food originated in China but then spread to other parts of Asia.
+The stir-fry cooking method originated in China but then spread to other parts of Asia.
 Many Vietnamese dishes also use this method for cooking.

 The Oxford dictionary defines stir-fry as:

 When cooking with a wok, you can also use minimal oil in your cooking.
 Also, water tends to be used a lot in the Vietnamese stir-fry method.
-If you are going to be stir-frying a lot of Asian food, investing in a good wok is essential.
+If you are stir-frying a lot of Asian food, investing in a good wok is essential.

 Stir-fry cooking is a healthy way of cooking food.
 This is because the natural flavors of the meat and food are brought out in this cooking method.

-A great example of an easy to make Vietnamese stir-fry is our beef, green beans, and tomato stir-fry.
+Our beef, green beans, and tomato stir-fry are great examples of easy-to-make Vietnamese stir-fry.
 You can find how to make this recipe and also watch our video by clicking on Vietnamese Stir-fry Beef, Green Beans and Tomatoes Recipe (Đỗ Xào Thịt Bò) by clicking here.

 Stir-fry Cooking Tips and Pointers

-There can be a bit of skill required to properly stir-fry food and not overheat or burn the food.
-But if you follow these tips and pointers it will help to ensure that your food comes out tasty.
+A bit of skill can be required to properly stir-fry food and not overheat or burn the food.
+But if you follow these tips and pointers, it will help to ensure that your food comes out tasty.

 Here are some of our tips and pointers on how to correctly stir-fry:

-- Prepare everything before cooking – When you are stir-frying you must prepare everything before you start to cook.
-Everything you are going to use for the stir-fry should be cut up and ready to be put into the wok.
+- Prepare everything before cooking – When you are stir-frying, you must prepare everything before you start to cook.
+Everything you will use for the stir-fry should be cut up and ready to be put into the wok.

-- Heat the wok – When stir-frying you must always heat the pan first.
+- Heat the wok – When stir-frying, always heat the pan first.
 Do not try to stir-fry when the pan is cold.
 Take the time to make sure the pan is very hot.
 Do not be afraid to use a very high temperature.

-- Pour the oil down the side of the wok – When the pan is hot then you can pour the oil into the pan but not before.
+- Pour the oil down the side of the wok – When the pan is hot, then you can pour the oil into the pan but not before.
 Pour it down the sides.
-As the pan is very hot you should see the oil start to cook or bubble almost immediately.
+As the pan is hot, you should immediately see the oil cook or bubble.

 - Ginger, Garlic, Shallots, and Scallions Cook First – You should always cook the ginger, garlic, shallots or scallions first.
-If you are using a regular onion then also cook that at this time.
-When you cook these ingredients, cook them fully so that the flavor will get into the oil.
-As you are cooking, you must be constantly stirring and toss them so they will not burn.
+If you are using a regular onion, then also cook that at this time.
+When you cook these ingredients, cook them fully so the flavor will get into the oil.
+As you are cooking, you must constantly stir and toss them so they will not burn.

-- Start with the longest cooking ingredients first – When stir-frying you start with the longest cooking ingredients first, which is usually, the meat.
+- Start with the longest cooking ingredients first – When stir-frying, you start with the most extended cooking ingredients, usually the meat.
 Be sure not to overcook the meat.
-Sometime we may cook the meat and then set it aside and put it in later.
+Sometimes we may cook the meat, set it aside, and put it in later.

-- Meats must be very thin slices or cut into very small pieces – This is an area many people make a mistake when stir-frying, they do not cut the meat thin enough or small enough.
-The meat should be cut very small so that it can cook very quickly.
-The reason is if you have to cook the meat too long it will change the flavor of the dish.
+- Meats must be skinny slices or cut into tiny pieces – This is an area many people make a mistake when stir-frying; they do not cut the meat thin enough or small enough.
+The meat should be cut very small, so it can cook very quickly.
+If you cook the meat too long, it will change the dish’s flavor.
 The thin meat gives the dish a lot of flavors you will not get otherwise.

-- Vegetables should also be in small pieces – When cooking vegetables it should also be in very small pieces.
-Some vegetables like beans, carrots, potatoes, you will want to first give them a quick-boil which cooking them for a few minutes (they should not be fully cooked).
+- Vegetables should also be in small pieces – When cooking vegetables, it should also be in very small pieces.
+For some vegetables like beans, carrots, and potatoes, you will want to first give them a quick boil which is cooking them for a few minutes (they should not be fully cooked).
 This will allow you to cook them very quickly in the stir-fry.